 Independent financially from any MTC, Marijuana Establishment or Licensee; and

 Qualified to test Marijuana and Marijuana Products, including MIPs, in compliance with M.G.L. c.
 94C, § 34; M.G.L c.
-94G, § 15; 935 CMR 500.000: Adult Use of Marijuana; 935 CMR 501.000; and Commission protocol(s).
+94G, § 15; 935 CMR 500.000: Adult Use of Marijuana; 935 CMR 501.000: Medical Use of Marijuana; and Commission protocol(s).

-Individual Order means a delineated amount of Marijuana, Marijuana Products or MIPs to be delivered by a Delivery-only Licensee, MTC or third-party authorized by the Commission to perform home delivery.
+Individual Order means a delineated amount of Marijuana, Marijuana Products or MIPs to be delivered by a Delivery Licensee, MTC or third-party authorized by the Commission to perform home delivery.

+Informed Consent means the consent obtained by a Research Licensee from potential participants in a research project that explains to potential participants the risks and potential benefits of a study, and the rights and responsibilities of the parties involved.

+Informed Consent Form means the document provided to potential participants in a research project that explains to potential participants the risks and potential benefits of a study, and the rights and responsibilities of the parties involved.

 Institutional Caregiver means an employee of a hospice program, long-term care facility, or hospital providing care to a Registered Qualifying Patient on the Premises of a long-term care facility, hospital, or through a hospice program.

+Institutional Review Board means a specifically constituted administrative body established or designated by a Marijuana Research Facility to review and oversee the design and methods of a research project and, where human or animal subject are a component of the research, to protect the rights and welfare of persons or animals recruited to participate in research.

 Known Allergen means milk, egg, fish, crustacean shellfish, tree nuts, wheat, peanuts, and soybeans, or such other allergen identified by the Commission.

 Laboratory Agent means an employee of an Independent Testing Laboratory who transports, possesses or tests medical-use Marijuana or MIPs in compliance with 935 CMR 501.000: Medical Use of Marijuana.
-For the purposes of testing for the medical-use program, a Laboratory Agent may register under 935 CMR 501.029 or 935 CMR 500.029: Registration and Conduct of Laboratory Agents.
+For the purposes of testing for the medical-use program, a Laboratory Agent may register under 935 CMR 501.029: Registration and Conduct of Independent Testing Laboratory Agents or 935 CMR 500.029: Registration and Conduct of Laboratory Agents.

 Law Enforcement Authorities means local law enforcement including, but not limited to, the local police and fire departments within the municipality where the Licensee is sited, unless otherwise indicated.

 License means the certificate issued by the Commission that confirms that an MTC or Independent Testing Laboratory has met all applicable requirements pursuant to St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
-94I, and 935 CMR 501.000.
+94I, and 935 CMR 501.000: Medical Use of Marijuana.
 An MTC or Independent Testing Laboratory may hold a provisional or final License.

 Licensee means a person or entity on the application and licensed by the Commission to operate an MTC or Independent Testing Laboratory under St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
-94I, and 935 CMR 501.000.
+94I, and 935 CMR 501.000: Medical Use of Marijuana.
 Any person or entity that solely provides initial capital to establish or operate the establishment and to whom, in return for the initial capital, requires only repayment of the loan and does not have any ownership or direct or indirect authority to control the MTC or Independent Testing Laboratory, will not be a Licensee.

-Life Limiting Illness means a Debilitating Medical Condition that does not respond to curative treatments, where reasonable estimates of prognosis suggest death may occur within two years.
+Life-Limiting Illness means a Debilitating Medical Condition that does not respond to curative treatments, where reasonable estimates of prognosis suggest death may occur within two years.

 Lighting Power Density (HLPD) means a measure of total watts of Horticultural Lighting Equipment per total Horticulture Lighting Square Footage, (HLE/HLSF = HLPD) expressed as number of watts per square foot.